 The definition of success regarding projects is achieving a single project's primary goal.
 Of course, it's also important to deliver a project within the estimated time and budget.
 Just remember, your team and project managers should be flexible enough to adapt all changes the project needs so that the quality could be continuously improved.
 There is no good and bad project quality management methodology - each methodology has its pros and cons.

-5 questions you need to answer to evaluate your project
+5 questions you need to answer to evaluate your project success

 There are a few essential questions that are worth to answer during measuring your project success.
 For a greater understanding of the topic, we will use here the examples connected with the type of projects that we have the greatest knowledge about.
 And that’s web & mobile app development.

 Look back at the improvement and direction of your project.
 Compare the reality with the assumed project plan.
 Make sure that you are at the place with your project that you wanted to be at the given time.
 And if you're not - what are the reasons for that?

 Sometimes, some app functionalities take more time because of the things that are not dependent on the software house.
 For example - , the biggest challenge for us was to integrate it with the NCR POS system.
 We could not plan it, but we communicated to our client right away, that it might take us some extra time.
 Clients will forgive you for some changes in the project timeline if you explain them correctly - but they won’t forgive you for keeping them in the dark.

 Return to the defined project goals.
 Check if every aim was accomplished.
 If not, objectively evaluate the degree of the implementation.
 Make sure that you and the development team understand what means to achieve the goal in the same way.

 For example: for you, the phrase “the app is working” means you have it published in the App Store, and you can send it to your friends to check it out.
 But for the software house, it might mean that they have working code on their servers.
 In both cases - the app IS working, right? ;) A mutual understanding is very important here.

 #3 Do the project results justify the project inputs?